Skip to content

 Our Favourite Dog Walks in the Cotswolds

-It’s true to say that the dog-friendly Cotswolds, the largest Area of Outstanding Natural Beauty, offers some of the very best walking opportunities in the country.
-Your dog will love sniffing ancient woodland, running up and down hills, enjoying strolling around historic market towns and villages and swimming in lakes along the way.
+The dog-friendly Cotswolds, the largest Area of Outstanding Natural Beauty, offers some of the very best walking opportunities in the country.
+Your dog will love sniffing ancient woodland, roaming the hills, strolling around historic market towns, and swimming in lakes along the way.

-The opportunities are boundless whether you prefer to tackle a shorter circular walk or something more energetic for more active dogs.
-Either way, you will be rewarded with stunning landscapes, gorgeous vistas and a better still happy dog at the end of the day!
+The opportunities are boundless, whether you prefer to tackle a shorter circular walk or something more energetic.
+Either way, you will be rewarded with stunning landscapes, gorgeous vistas and a happy dog!

-Extending from the market town of Chipping Campden to the Roman city of Bath, The Cotswold Way offers over 100 miles (160km) of magical walking.
+Extending from the market town of Chipping Campden to the Roman city of Bath, The Cotswold Way offers over 100 miles of magical walks.
 Embark on one of its countless trails with your furry friend and enjoy panoramic views, fresh air and lots of off-lead frolics!

-The market towns and villages of Winchcombe, Stanton, Broadway and Snowshill are all charming and can be explored along your way.
-It runs for most of its length on the Cotswold Escarpment and as well as passing through gorgeous villages it runs close to a number of historical sites, for example, the Roman heritage of Bath, Sudeley Castle near Winchcombe as well as many gorgeous churches.
+The charming market towns and villages of Winchcombe, Stanton, Broadway and Snowshill can be explored along your way.
+The walking trails runs to Cotswold Escarpment and passes through gorgeous villages.
+It’s also close to a number of historical sites.
+For example, the Roman heritage of Bath, Sudeley Castle near Winchcombe as well as many gorgeous churches.

 Dogs love adventure.
-Although they may be happy to enjoy a gentle stroll around the delightful market town or gorgeous village where you may be staying in, one thing they really enjoy is the excitement of getting in the car for an adventure!
+As much as they enjoy a gentle stroll around a delightful market town or gorgeous village, one thing they really enjoy is the excitement of getting in the car for an adventure!
 And the Cotswolds is definitely the right place.

 The Cotswolds is not only graced with amazing landscapes but it’s also steeped in rich cultural heritage and history with a plethora of National Trust properties to explore.
-There really is something for everyone in the family including the dog.
-With endless places to visit and amazing attractions to see, there really isn’t anywhere better to go than the Cotswolds.
+There really is something for everyone in the family including your beloved canine companion.
+With endless places to visit and amazing attractions to see, you can’t beat a dog-friendly holiday in the Cotswolds.

 Batsford Arboretum - Bristol dog walk - Bristol Barkers